 I quote BenCab’s comments about this painting:

-(Ref: http://lifestyle.inquirer.net/191516/bencabs-retrospective-there-are-a-lot-of-speculators-they-think-of-me-as-money/#ixzz5JWa3e3RB ) I don’t know when this was painted but I think it is representational of the people he was observing.
+I don’t know when the painting below was painted but I think it is representational of the people BenCab was observing.

-Sabel is a major figurative subject that recurs through BenCab’s works.
+Sabel (below) is a major figurative subject that recurs through BenCab’s works.
 Apparently, one day when BenCab was in his apartment in Bambang, Sta.
 Cruz, Manila, he saw a bedraggled scavenger wandering the street who was wearing scraps of plastic.
-Cabrera, who was then working as an illustrator and layout artist for a magazine, took this once-in-a-lifetime opportunity and drew abstract sketches of the woman.
+Cabrera, (BenCab) who was then working as an illustrator and layout artist for a magazine, took this once-in-a-lifetime opportunity and drew abstract sketches of the woman.
 According to him, the woman who he named as “Sabel” is a representation of not just a homeless woman but of any Filipina as well.
-“Looking at the way she moved, how her ‘clothes’ swayed, she could be an OFW, a vendor, a dreamer.”
-Moreover, the artist could see in the alluring image a certain fashion sense and surreal dance movements that inspired his later works.
-(Ref: https://ph.asiatatler.com/life/five-things-you-might-not-know-about-bencab)
+“Looking at the way she moved, how her ‘clothes’ swayed, she could be an OFW (Overseas Filipino Worker), a vendor, a dreamer.”
+Moreover, the artist could see in the alluring image a certain fashion sense and surreal dance movements that inspired his later works.6

-The more you look at the paintings done by BenCab the more Sabel emerges from so many of the images.
-The emotions unfolding literally, emerge through the movement of the cloth.
+The more you look at the paintings done by BenCab, the more Sabel emerges from so many of the images.
+The emotions unfolding literally emerge through the movement of the cloth.
+I love these images which appear to dance across the canvas.

 Tomorrow we will continue to look at more works by BenCab, especially less abstracted works and also his palette.
 I have read that BenCab is also a printer and sculptor so I will see what I can find.